 "Oh absolutely not, no. The main expense on getting someone else to build out your van is paying their labour, their expertise and their service.
 It's the same scenario as getting a plumber or carpenter in to your house."

-What paperwork is needed to convert a van to a campervan?
+Rules and regulations to convert a van to a campervan

 If you are renovating the van all by yourself, you will need to know what paperwork is involved.
 Once you have built the van and you are ready to get it out on the road, there are steps you need to follow to ensure this is done as safely and as quickly as possible.
 It can be tricky and confusing, but don't worry, here is exactly what you need to know.